 Cathy O’Dowd is the first woman in the world to climb Mount Everest, the world’s highest mountain, from both its north and south sides.

 The years she spent on or around Everest were for her a degree ‘in living’.
 The insights she discovered about herself, and about individuals and teams under intense stress in the face of overwhelming challenge, are ones she has been sharing with her corporate audiences ever since.
-She has been a professional speaker for more than 15 years and has presented her message to companies in 39 countries on six continents.
+She has been a professional speaker for more than 15 years and has presented her message to companies in over 40 countries on six continents.
 She is a Fellow of the Professional Speakers Association in the UK.

 Cathy, who grew up in Johannesburg, South Africa, has climbed ever since leaving school.
 She was completing her Masters degree in Media Studies at Rhodes University, and working as university lecturer, when she saw a newspaper advert for a place on the 1st South African Everest Expedition.
 Six months later she was the first South African to summit Everest.
 Three years later she became the first woman in the world to climb the mountain from both sides.